What your responsibilities are

 Let us know if you need help

-If you have questions about how to use your NDIS funds, your my NDIS contact can provide advice help you do the right thing.
+Your my NDIS contact can answer questions and provide advice to help you do the right thing.

 We can also help you if something is wrong.